-The sheep rings will provide a full timetable of enjoyment and talent, as approximately 800 sheep will be judged over the course of two days.
+The sheep rings will provide a full timetable of enjoyment and talent, as over 900 sheep will be judged over the course of two days.
 Experienced judges will select top-quality livestock as champions for each of the 18 breed sections.
 The judge’s chosen champions from each breed section will be sent forward for the Thursday championships.

 Butchers Lambs will be pen-judged in dedicated Butchers Lambs areas so the public can get a closer look.
 There’s plenty more to see too, as you wander around the different breeds after judging has finished.

 The Thursday timetable begins with the Supreme Championship, followed by the Interbreed Pairs, Eastern Regional National Sheep Association Competitions, Trimmed Championship and Wool on the Hoof Classes.
-The remarkably talented Young Handlers will then take to the ring, competing in qualifiers for the RBST Young Shepherd and East of England Smithfield Festival Young Stock Person of the Year competitions.
+The remarkably talented Young Handlers will then take to the ring, competing in qualifiers for the RBST Young Shepherd and Winter Stock Festival Young Stock Person of the Year competitions.